davepacheco/registrar/README.md

 ### Configuration reference

-The configuration file is specified using the `-f` argument to "main.js".
+The configuration file is specified using the "-f" argument to "main.js".
 The file is a JSON object with top-level properties:

 Property         | Type            | Description